 6. A face-to-face conversation is the most efficient and effective method of conveying information to and within a development team.

 We’ll admit this principle is a product of its time.
-The early 2000s were not equipped for remote work the way we are today, and now it’s much easier to practice Agile with a hybrid or remote team.
+The early 2000s weren't equipped for remote work the way we are today, and now it’s much easier to practice Agile with a hybrid or remote team.
 However, this principle highlights the need for regular team communication, and we fully agree.

 7. Working software is the primary measure of progress.

-In many cases, your client doesn’t care about your team’s metrics or goals—they just want the product in their hands.
+In many cases, your client doesn’t care about your team’s metrics or goals — they just want the product in their hands.
 The Agile approach keeps this in mind and prioritizes deliverables, which help satisfy your clients.

 8. Agile processes promote sustainable development.